From Salem, MA, to Culver City, CA

 As usual, President Frank Underwood got his way: He connived his way into the National Portrait Gallery in Washington, D.C.
 But being fictional, the House of Cards character will be chagrinned to learn that he hangs in a hallway of celebrities and not upstairs in the gallery of real presidents’ portraits.

 Fans of our scavenger hunts have been discovering such statues and portraits since 1999.
-The Frank Underwood painting will make a cameo on our upcoming Naked at the American Art Museum Hunt.
-Here’s a roundup of some of the other depictions of actors as fictional characters you can encounter on our team building scavenger hunts.
+The Frank Underwood painting made a came on our hunts at the American Art Museum in Washington, DC.
+Here’s a roundup of some of the other depictions of actors as fictional characters you can encounter on our team-building scavenger hunts.

 Bewitched in Salem